 The Stag Company is a fully bonded tour operator that claims to have handled over half a million stag dos, which is simply an incredible amount of experience.
 They can keep everything low hassle and even collect the money from the individuals in the group.
 They offer stag arrangements all over the country, but Brighton is where they say they do best because they’re based in the city.

-The team at Adventure Connections has 17 years’ experience of events management and while they don’t just od stag dos, they do stag dos very well, indeed.
-It’s very easy to put together the outline of a weekend on their website and then you just pay the fee and they do all the rest for you.
+The team at Adventure Connections has 17 years experience of in events management, and while they don’t just do stag dos, they do stag dos very well.
+It’s very easy to put together the outline of a weekend on their website, and then you just pay the fee, and they do all the rest for you.
 Their customers say they’re very happy with the service provided by Adventure Connections.

 So, as you can see, you’re going to have an amazing stag do in Brighton.
 We hope that our Civilised to Shameless Brighton Stag Ideas – Ultimate Guide has you excited about coming and has aided your plans for an unforgettable final night of freedom.

-I hope to see you soon on the Brighton Bike Pub Crawl to help you get warmed up for the weekend to come and to share some of the real insider knowledge that means you get the most out of everything you do in your time here.
+I hope to see you soon at the Brighton Bike Pub Crawl to help you warm up for the weekend and share some of the real insider knowledge that means you get the most out of everything you do in your time here.
 You only get married once, make the stag weekend memorable.